PROJECT 81 PLUS

 - Public Readings/Discussions, based on a selection of texts from the book publication

 The first Public Reading/Discussion – in support of teams of the Irish Red Cross working on the ground in Ukraine – took place at the Everyman Theatre, Cork, on May 17, 2022.
 The event was streamed and can now be viewed at: https://www.youtube.com/watch?v=psAlMUSgm_M

 - Creating a Podcast (Project Coordination: Sukhesh Arora)

 - Creative writing: in the book readers were encouraged to create their your own saying and commentary.
-In the months to come we will collect these texts and make them available to a wider readership (format tbc).
-If interested please send your sayings/commentaries to: firstname.lastname@example.org
+We will collect these texts and make them available to a wider readership here.
+If you also wish to contribute please send your saying/commentary to: firstname.lastname@example.org

 - Theatre-related Projects that respond in creative ways to Bertolt Brecht's poem Legend of the origin of the book Tao-te-Ching on Lao-Tsu's road into exile (1938), especially the following extract: how quite soft water, by attrition / over the years will grind strong rocks away / in other words, that hardness must lose the day.

 Updates on these and other initiatives will be made available as soon as possible.